Mormacill/ULEO/README.md

 `passwd easybuilder`

 Leave the shell and you can connect with your prefered ssh client to connect to easybuilder with your assigned password.
-Due to x11 forwarding is enabled at the ssh daemon you can connect with x11 fowarding to the user.
+Due to x11 forwarding is enabled at the ssh daemon you can connect with x11 fowarding to the user to edit some files with e.g. medit.